-$$\lambda = 2\left(\frac{d{hkl}}{n}\right)\sin\theta = 2d{nh\,nk\,nl}\sin\theta$$ where $nh\,nk\,nl$ are the Laue indices for the reflecting planes of spacing d{hkl}/n .
+$$\lambda = 2\left(\frac{d{hkl}}{n}\right)\sin\theta = 2d{nh\,nk\,nl}\sin\theta$$ where nh nl are the Laue indices for the reflecting planes of spacing d{hkl}/n .
+In other words, to repeat the important point made in Section 5.5, n is not written separately but is represented as the common factor in the Laue indices.
+For example a third order reflection from the (111) lattice planes (Miller indices-in parentheses) is represented as a first order reflection from the 333 planes (Laue indices-no parentheses), the 333 planes having 1/3rd the spacing of the (111) planes.

 Figure 8.3(a) represents a particularly simple geometrical situation in which the lattice is shown as a rectangular grid and the atoms are symmetrically disposed with respect to the incident and diffracted beam, i.e. AB = BC.
+With reference to the diffraction of light this corresponds to the case in which the incident and diffracted beams make equal angles to the diffraction grating-i.e. the situation shown in Fig. 7.15 where the angle i corresponds to θ and the slit spacing a corresponds to d{hkl} .
 Figure 8.3(b) shows a more general situation in which the lattice is not rectangular and the distance AB does not equal BC.
-However, the sum (AB + BC) is unchanged and is again equal to $2d{hkl}\sin\theta$.
+However, the sum (AB + BC) is unchanged and is again equal to $2d{hkl} \sin \theta$ (see Exercise 8.3).
 The important point is that Bragg's law applies irrespective of the positions of the atoms in the planes; it is solely the spacing between the planes which needs to be considered.
-It follows as a corollary that the path difference between the waves scattered by the atoms in the same plane is zero-i.e. all the waves scattered from the same place interfere constructively.
+It follows as a corollary that the path difference between the waves scattered by the atoms in the same plane is zero-i.e. all the waves scattered from the same plane interfere constructively.
+This is only the case (to emphasize the significance of Bragg's law once more) when the angle of incidence to the planes equals the angle of reflection.
 Finally, note that (unlike the Laue equations), Bragg's law is wholly represented in two dimensions: the incident and diffracted beams and the normal to the reflecting planes (Fig. 8.3) all lie in a plane-i.e. the plane of the paper.

 Fig. 8.4.
 Bragg's law expressed in vector notation.
-Vectors $(s - s_0)$ and \mathbf{d}{hkl}^ are parallel and the ratio of the moduli is λ .
-Hence Bragg's law is expressed as $(s - s_0)/\lambda = \mathbf{d}{hkl}^$.
+Vectors $(\mathbf{s} - \mathbf{s}0)$ and \mathbf{d}{hkl}^ are parallel and the ratio of the moduli is λ .
+Hence Bragg's law is expressed as $(\mathbf{s} - \mathbf{s}0)/\lambda = \mathbf{d}{hkl}^$.